Link mutations and Goeritz matrices: Questions

-2. As discussed in Section \ref{cforms}, there are examples of links with congruent adjusted Goeritz matrices -- even congruent corrected Goeritz matrices, in the sense of \cite{T} -- which are not Conway equivalent.
-Of course these links are not of the same link type either, so they illustrate a question related to question 1: Given a link type $[L]$, is it possible to explicitly describe all of the matrices in $\mathcal{G}^{adj}([L])$?
+1. If $K_1$ and $K_2$ are Conway equivalent knots that are not ambient isotopic, then a split link consisting of $\mu$ copies of $K_1$ will require at least $\mu$ elementary mutations to be transformed into a split link consisting of $\mu$ copies of $K_2$.
+It follows that there is no bound on $k$ in Definition \ref{mutant}.
+Is there a bound on $k$ in Definition \ref{goeritzrel}?

+2. In particular, is it possible for two link types to require $k>1$ in Definition \ref{goeritzrel}?
+This would mean that $[L_1]$ and $[L_2]$ are Goeritz equivalent but do not share any of their adjusted Goeritz matrices.

+3. At the other extreme: what does it mean for two link types to share all of their adjusted Goeritz matrices?

-3. Corollary \ref{maincor} and Corollary \ref{maincoror} state that every mutation invariant $\mathcal{I}$ of (un)oriented classical link types is determined in some way by $G^{adj}(D,\sigma)$ or $G^{adj}_{or}(D,\sigma)$.
-For each such $\mathcal{I}$, is it possible to describe precisely how the matrix determines the invariant?
+4. According to Corollaries \ref{maincor} and \ref{maincoror}, every mutation invariant $\mathcal{I}([L])$ of an (un)oriented classical link type is determined in some way by each matrix $G^{adj}(D,\sigma)$ or $G^{adj}_{or}(D,\sigma)$ associated to a diagram of $[L]$.
+For each such $\mathcal{I}([L])$, is it possible to describe precisely how the matrix determines the invariant?

-As an instance of question 3, consider the simplest link invariant: the number of link components, $\mu(L)$.
+As an instance of question 4, consider the simplest link invariant: the number of link components, $\mu(L)$.
 It is an elementary exercise to verify that $\mu(L)$ is invariant under mutations.
 (On the left-hand side of Figure \ref{figtwo}, the four indicated segments must be connected twice in pairs, once inside the tangle and once outside the tangle.
 In each of the nine resulting cases, it is easy to see that the number of link components is preserved by all three elementary mutations.)
 According to Corollary \ref{maincor} it follows that $\mu(L)$ is connected to $G^{adj}(D,\sigma)$ in some way.
 The connection turns out to be this: if we reduce the entries of $G^{adj}(D,\sigma)$ modulo 2, then $\mu(L)$ is the nullity of the resulting matrix over $GF(2)$, the field of two elements.
 (Silver and Williams gave a short proof of the special case of this nullity formula for connected link diagrams in~\cite{SW}; they described the nullity formula as ``part of topology's folklore.'')